Bio

 I am passionate about environmental protection, conservation, and climate change advocacy.
 I spend my free time outdoors visiting nature preserves and National Parks with my partner Brandon and learning about the incredible biodiversity of plants and animals and the unique ecosystems at each place I visit.
 I love to go camping, hiking, and kayaking whenever possible.

-I have a ten-year-old Australian Shepard mix named Dakota who accompanies me on adventures.
+I have a Australian Shepard mix named Dakota who accompanies me on adventures.
 She loves hiking, sleeping in tents, and curling up next to a campfire, but is still a little unsure about kayaking.